-Lama Gyurme, a Tibetan artist trained at Mindroling monastery in central Tibet and who painted and designed all of the art in the Tara Mandala Temple, is continuing his work to complete the temple design.
-Lama Gyurme will paint 29 individual Dzogchen Mandalas that will be hung covering the entire ceiling of the Temple shrine room (Nirmanakaya).
-The choice of these particular mandalas was made with Tulku Sang-ngag Rinpoche‘s guidance.
-This will be an extremely unique set of mandalas that can trigger ‘liberation through seeing’.
-These mandalas were in the original plans for the temple.
-Lama Tsultrim is very excited to start this next phase of making the temple truly a ‘liberation through seeing’ experience.
-Please see below for a design of the entire ceiling.
+Lama Gyurme, a Tibetan artist trained at Mindroling monastery in central Tibet, is continuing his work to complete the temple design.
+Lama Gyurme is in the process of painting twenty-nine individual Dzogchen Mandalas that will cover the entire ceiling of the Temple shrine room (Nirmanakaya).
+The choice of these particular mandalas was made with Tulku Sang-ngag Rinpoche‘s guidance—these are extraordinary mandalas designed to trigger ‘liberation through seeing’.

 Q: What order will the mandalas be painted in?

 A: Lama Gyurme is painting the mandalas in the order they are sponsored.

 Q: How long does it take to paint one mandala?

 A: The mandalas vary in their complexity.
 It will take Lama Gyurme several weeks to a few months to paint each mandala depending on how complex the design is.
 The sponsorship amount of each mandala reflects the number of hours Lama Gyurme has estimated it will take to complete that particular piece as well as installation costs.

 Q: Can dedications be made with Mandala Sponsorship?

 A: Yes, we encourage dedications with each sponsorship, though it is not necessary.
 Feel free to make a dedication to a special individual, a cause, or an aspiration near to your heart.

 Q: Can I make a partial donation toward a Ceiling Mandala?